ashejim/C769/_sources/task1.md

 ## Choosing a Topic

 The approval form ensures you start in the right direction before investing time and effort into task 2.
-Evaluators look for our (instructors) signature, and we look for the following:
+Evaluators look for our (instructors') signature, and we look for the following:

 1. *Relation* to your degree emphasis.
 2. A *specific* client and problem (you can fabricate a client whose problem needs your chosen solution.)